High-energy dipole scattering amplitude from evolution of low-energy proton light-cone wave functions: Small- x evolution of the proton light-cone wave function

 The free parameters in Eq.~\eqref{eq:mv}, $\qso^2, \gamma$ and $e_c$, are fit to the calculated dipole amplitude in the region $0.01\,\mathrm{fm}<r<0.5\,\mathrm{fm}$ (we actually fit the logarithm of the dipole in order to give equal weight to small and intermediate $r$).
 The upper limit restricts to the perturbative domain, and the lower limit is imposed in order to give some weight to the region of intermediate $r$ as well.
 The resulting dipole amplitudes are shown in Figs.~\ref{fig:dipole_bavg_x0} and~\ref{fig:dipole_bavg_x0_log} as dotted lines.
 The fit parameters are listed in Table~\ref{tab:mvfit}.
 In the fit we require that $e_c>e^{-1}$ in order to enforce positivity of the logarithm in Eq.~\eqref{eq:mv}, and all fit results give $e_c=e^{-1}$ within numerical accuracy, i.e.\ they require as small an infrared cutoff as allowed.
 The MV-model inspired parameterization is found to describe the dipole-proton scattering amplitude quite well, for all dipole sizes in the perturbative $r\lesssim 0.5\,\mathrm{fm}$ region.
 Here, of course, the linearized version of Eq.~\eqref{eq:mv} is sufficient, as it should be: recall that Eq.~\eqref{eq:dipole_from_lcpt} does not resum multiple scattering.

 The momentum scale $\qso^2$ remains non-perturbative down to $x=0.01$; see below for an extraction of a ``saturation scale'' at lower $x$.
 However, it increases approximately as $\qso^2 \sim 1/x^{0.47}$.
-The ``anomalous dimension'' of the dipole amplitude is $\gamma = 1$ within the numerical accuracy.
-On the other hand, leading order fits to HERA total cross section data~\cite{Lappi:2013zma,Albacete:2010sy} require $\gamma\sim 1.1 - 1.2$ in order to obtain as slow a $Q^2$ dependence of the cross section as required by the HERA data~\cite{H1:2009pze,H1:2015ubc}.
-Recent fits at next-to-leading order accuracy performed in Ref.~\cite{Beuf:2020dxl,Hanninen:2022gje} also prefer $\gamma \gtrsim 1$, although some fits with $\gamma\sim 1$ are also possible if the heavy quark production data is not taken into account.
+The ``anomalous dimension'' of the dipole amplitude is $\gamma = 1$ within numerical accuracy.
+It appears reasonable to us that the initial condition for the evolution equation admits a power series expansion in $r^2$, starting at its first power.
+On the other hand, leading order fits to HERA total cross section data~\cite{Lappi:2013zma,Albacete:2010sy} require $\gamma\sim 1.1 - 1.2$ in order to obtain as slow a $Q^2$ dependence of the cross section as required by the HERA data~\cite{H1:2009pze,H1:2015ubc}; recent fits at next-to-leading order accuracy performed in Ref.~\cite{Beuf:2020dxl,Hanninen:2022gje} also prefer $\gamma \gtrsim 1$ when the heavy quark production data is included.
 A problem with $\gamma>1$ is that it renders the (dipole) unintegrated gluon distribution function~\cite{Kovchegov:1998bi,Kharzeev:2003wz,Dominguez:2011wm} and the forward particle production cross section negative~\cite{Lappi:2013zma,Ducloue:2017mpb} in some range of transverse momentum $\kt_T$.
 The dipole amplitude obtained here does not display this issue.